Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 38 of Meeus index or 991 from Brown series.

 The length of the current synodic month is 3 hours and 3 minutes longer than the mean synodic month length.
 It is 4 hours shorter compared to 21st century's longest synodic month length.

-5 days after point of apogee on 7 February 2003 at 21:58 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 19 February 2003 at 16:19 in ♍ Virgo.
+5 days since point of apogee on 7 February 2003 at 21:58 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 19 February 2003 at 16:19 in ♍ Virgo.

-2 days after ascending node on 10 February 2003 at 17:39 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 23 February 2003 at 15:47 in ♏ Scorpio.
+2 days after ascending node on 10 February 2003 at 17:39 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 23 February 2003 at 15:47 in ♏ Scorpio.

 At 10:59 the Moon is meeting its standstill point to reach North declination of ∠25.923°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-26.015° at the point of next standstill in ♑ Capricorn on 26 February 2003 at 05:53.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-26.015° at the point of next southern standstill in ♑ Capricorn on 26 February 2003 at 05:53.

 In 3 days on 16 February 2003 at 23:51 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.